kjmears/kjmears.github.io/_posts/sketchnotes/iwmw17/2017-07-13-iwmw17-paul-boag.md

 cc: BY-SA
 ---

+### How to Win Over Your Colleagues and Make Life Easier

 One of the handy things about such an experienced speaker is that the slidedeck is usually a great aide memoir, but Paul took that concept to the next level with his UX Culture cards.

 So many take aways from this talk.